Samic8/Samic8.github.io/_drafts/2017-03-15-angular-icon-system.markdown

 });
 {% endhighlight %}

-Now we want to get the symbol id from the assoicated 'aliasName' `aliases[aliasName]` and set the result to the `svgSymbolId`.
-Our component is multipurpose as it accepts both 'iconName' and 'aliasName', we are assuming the developer will use either/or and not both.
+Now we want to get the symbol id from the associated 'aliasName' `aliases[aliasName]` and set the result to the `svgSymbolId`.
+Our component is now multipurpose as it accepts both 'iconName' and 'aliasName', we are assuming the developer will use either/or and not both (our component could be extended to error etc.)
 {% highlight javascript %}
 function svgIconController() {
 	const ctrl = this;